 Now it’s your turn.

-I’d love to hear from you: what are some ways you’ve become clear on your life’s priorities and dealt with frustration?
+What are some ways you’ve become clear on your life’s priorities and dealt with frustration?